BioJulia/PopGen.jl/docs/comparison.md

 using BenchmarkTools, PopGen
 ```

-As a note, the reported benchmarks are being performed on a 64-bit Manjaro Linux system on a nothing-special Huawei Matebook D with 8gigs of RAM and a 4-core AMD Ryzen5 mobile processor. **Note:** all of the Julia benchmarks, unless explicitly stated, are performed single-threaded (i.e. not parallel, distributed, or GPU).
+As a note, the reported benchmarks are being performed on a 64-bit Manjaro Linux system on a nothing-specia lLenovo Thinkbook 14S  with 8gigs of RAM and a 8th gen Intel i5 mobile processor. **Note:** all of the Julia benchmarks, unless explicitly stated, are performed single-threaded (i.e. not parallel, distributed, or GPU).